This is the website of the Newport Visitor Centre Action Group.

 Responding to the wishes of the meeting, the Town Council stated that, if the Centre does close, then their intention is to continue to seek to acquire the building for both the Visitor Service and the Community Library to occupy together.

 13th November: Please see our reply to the letter from the CEO (Tegryn Jones) which is referenced below.
 Our reply points out the errors of procedure in the meeting which took the decision, attempts to corrects some of the statements in the letter and invited Tegryn Jones to attend the meeting on 16th November.
+This reply to the Chief Executive and the Chairman also points out that, as the Members’ decision cannot be implemented, there is no valid resolution as to the future of the Newport Visitor Centre.

 The National Park Authority Members voted on a last minute proposal, put forward by Officers as their recommendation – to move a tourist information service into the library premises - which had not been consulted upon at all.